AntZin84/NetworkBook/README.md

 Elements of Network Science by Antonio Zinilli

-This repository includes data files and code used in the applications for each chapter of the book.
+This repository contains the data files and codes used throughout each chapter of Elements of Network Science.

-Repository Structure

-Each chapter has its own folder, containing:
+Each chapter is organized into its own folder with the following components:

-Data Files: Datasets used in the examples and exercises for the chapter.
-Code Files: Scripts and code snippets implementing the analyses and models presented.
+Case Study Folder: within each chapter's folder, the Case Study subfolder includes the code scripts and datasets applied in the case study examples, enabling replication and further exploration.

+Codes File: each chapter includes a Codes.txt file, listing the key code snippets referenced in the text.